 Marsha Dunn Klein shared with me this video about eating grasshoppers.
 Yes!
 You read that right, grasshoppers!
 The video is a story about Marsha’s experience in eating something new.
-It gives a great example of how someone can take small steps towards trying something new.
+It gives a great example of how a picky eater can take small steps towards trying something new.
 There’s a lot of gray area between not eating something and taking a big bite of a new food.

 Responsive Feeding